Kamala Khan returns in new Ms. Marvel comic book series just in time for her Disney Plus debut

 The frequent relaunches of her series (her previous series Magnificant Ms. Marvel canceled early this year) also in a way represent Marvel's modern way of publishing, with less emphasis on long-running 'ongoing series.'

-Khan will be played by actor Iman Vellani in the Disney Plus streaming series later in 2021, and then join Captain Marvel (Brie Larson) and Monica Rambeau (Teyonah Parris) in November 2022's big-screen feature The Marvels.
+Khan will be played by actor Iman Vellani in the Disney Plus streaming series later in 2021, and then join Brie Larson as Captain Marvel and Teyonah Parris as Monica Rambeau in November 2022's big-screen feature The Marvels.

 Here's Newsarama's look at the best Ms. Marvel stories since her debut eight years ago.